dsme94/openvpn-yubikey/README.md

-# viscosity-yubikey
+# openvpn-yubikey
-Viscosity "Before Connect" script for VPN login with YubiKey 2FA
+Viscosity and Tunnelblick scripts for OpenVPN login with YubiKey 2FA